mergado/docs/_posts/2016-08-22-apps-lifecycle.md

 {: .info}
 This is the reason why you, as a developer, see all your applications in Mergado Store as two items.
 One representing the *production stage* and the other one the *development stage*.
 This allows you to code and test your app separately from what end users see and use.
 The developer works with the development stage during your development process while the end users are using the separated production stage at the same time.

-## Creating an app
+## Creating an app (extension)
-When a vendor creates an app, both stages are created simultaneously, the production stage of the app starts is hidden in Mergado Store from the end users, as your app has not been *released* yet.
+When a vendor creates an app (extension), both stages are created simultaneously, the production stage of the app starts is hidden in Mergado Store from the end users, as your app has not been *released* yet.

-# Lifecycle of an app
+# Lifecycle of an app (extension)

 In addition to two stages of an app co-existing, app also is in one of the five *(release)* states, each one representing where in the *release* process the app currently is.
 These states are: